104th (New Brunswick) Regiment of Foot: War of 1812

-of Sir John Le Couteur (then a lieutenant) describe the winter march and the regiment’s subsequent war service.
+of Sir John Le Couteur (then a lieutenant) describe the winter march and the regiment's subsequent war service.

 Disbandment and legacy

 In 1816 the British Army's 95th (Rifle) Regiment of Foot was removed from the line infantry and reformed as the Rifle Brigade.
 As its number was vacated all regiments with higher numbers were advanced one place.
 Thus, the 104th became the 103rd Regiment of Foot.
 The 103rd was disbanded at Montreal on 24 May 1817.
 Its ranks included men from New Brunswick, Nova Scotia, Newfoundland, Upper and Lower Canada, England, Scotland, and Ireland and many chose to settle in New Brunswick.

 The 104th is unique in Canadian history as the only regular British Army regiment to be raised and serve in the region during the Napoleonic period.
-It is honoured by a Historic Sites and Monument Board of Canada plaque on the wall of the Soldiers’ Barracks on Queen Street, Fredericton, and a monument in the nearby Officers’ Square.
+It is honoured by a Historic Sites and Monument Board of Canada plaque on the wall of the Soldiers' Barracks on Queen Street, Fredericton, and a monument in the nearby Officers' Square.
 The modern Canadian Army unit The Royal New Brunswick Regiment perpetuates the lineage of the 104th, though is not descended from the 104th.
 The colours of the regiment are maintained and were restored to commemorate the 200th anniversary of their 1813 march to Kingston.
 The march itself was recreated by a group of re-enactors to mark the bicentenary.

+In a ceremony in November 2014, the footbridge linking Carleton Street to the riverfront over St. Anne's Point Drive in Fredericton was officially named the New Brunswick’s 104th Regiment of Foot Bridge.
+The Royal New Brunswick Regiment provided a Guard of Honour during the unveiling of the plaques at the steps to the southern bridgehead.